- 10 Ways to Extend Your Season with Protected Cultivation

 - Winter-Harvest Crops | Planting Chart for a Seamless Winter Harvest

 Season extension through protected cultivation — growing with methods and materials that moderate the weather — is a universal component of horticultural production.
-Hoophouses, low tunnels, row covers, and mulches are widely used on market farms and homesteads because of the tremendous benefits they offer.
+Hoophouses/high tunnels, low tunnels, row covers, and mulches are widely used on market farms and homesteads because of the tremendous benefits they offer.
 You can use these materials and methods to harvest earlier in spring and later in fall, extend and stagger the harvest of most crops, improve appearance and eating quality, protect against pests and diseases, and increase yields.
 Indeed, they can be used not just to extend growing into the shoulder seasons but to enable four-season production.

-View All Our Season-Extension Tools & Supplies
+View All Our Row Cover & Accessories…

 Protected cultivation does add a level of complexity to a vegetable farm or homestead, but it's a challenge that most growers enjoy.
 You may need to adjust your thinking about some of the many elements of farming.
 The frost-free date becomes less critical, while day length becomes more important.
 Large plantings can be replaced by numerous smaller plantings in various environments, or successive plantings.
-You may even start to grow crops that you had never previously considered or which have never before thrived in the field for you.
+You may even start to grow crops that you had never previously considered or had never before thrived in the field for you.

 At Johnny's Research Farm in Albion, Maine, we are continually trialing products and varieties to identify the best combinations for protected cultivation.
 You'll find the season-extension products you need here on our website and in the catalog.
 Below, we introduce 10 ideas for achieving season extension.
-These are suggestions for getting started — as you explore alternatives to field production on your own farm or backyard garden, you are likely to discover new ways to improve your crops, increase your income, and enjoy your work more fully.
+These are suggestions for getting started — as you explore alternatives to field production on your own farm or backyard garden, you will likely discover new ways to improve your crops, increase your income, and enjoy your work more fully.

-View All Our Season Extension Tools & Supplies…
+View All Our Season-Extension Tools & Supplies…

 - Plant cold-loving crops in a high tunnel in January and February, and cover with row cover on hoops.